ondefy/zyfai-executor-module/README.md

 ---

-**Note**: This protocol is designed for production use with proper access control (multisig wallets) and appropriate timelock delays.
+**Note**: This protocol is designed for production use with proper access control (multisig wallets for both module and registry owners).
 Always conduct security audits before deploying to mainnet.